Trends in teacher supply

 - A range of measures aimed at training and upskilling an additional 17,500 maths and physics teachers by 2020.

 - The Returning Teachers Pilot, launched in September 2015, aimed at improving teacher recruitment in English Baccalaureate subjects in hard to recruit areas.
 A second pilot, the Returners Engagement Programme Pilot (now referred to as the Return to Teaching Pilot), was launched in November 2016.

 - A National Teaching Service to place teachers in underperforming schools in areas that struggle to recruit teachers.
 The plans were not taken forward following a pilot.

 - Attempts to increase the recruitment of teachers from overseas.

-- Looking at ways to increase flexible working within teaching as a way to boost retention.
+- Encouraging flexible working as a way to boost retention.

 - Introducing early-career retention payments for maths teachers in their third and fifth year of teaching.

 - Strengthening qualified teacher status and attempting to enhance teachers’ continuing professional development and career development opportunities in order to improve the attractiveness of teaching as a profession.

 - Introducing a national teacher vacancy website.
-This is being rolled out gradually, with a view to it being available nationally by the end of 2018.
+This is being rolled out gradually, with a view to it being available nationally by March 2019.

 - Committing £84 million up to 2022-23 to upskill 8,000 computer science teachers.

 - Piloting a student loan reimbursement scheme for science and language teachers working in schools in certain local authorities in their third and fifth years of teaching.